uwplse/tensat/README.md

 ## development
 Tamago builds on TASO, so it has the same hardware requirement as TASO.
-This essentially means you need GPUs and drivers for [nvidia-docker](https://github.com/NVIDIA/nvidia-docker/).
+This essentially means you need GPUs and drivers for [nvidia-docker](https://github.com/NVIDIA/nvidia-docker/) (if you just want to run the verifier, you don't need GPUs and the regular docker works).
 You need the TASO runtime (with its dependencies), rust and [rust-bindgen](https://github.com/rust-lang/rust-bindgen) to build tamago.
 The [`Dockerfile`](docker/Dockerfile) sets this all up for you. `cd` to `/docker` and